 That’s because the haciendas were still around, in varying forms, dominating society, keeping their estates intact and enforcing the twentieth century’s version of serfdom.
 When the USSR began to fish around for allies, it found plenty in Latin America.

 The biggest win was Cuba, which spooked the United States almost to the point of world war.
 From Cuba, Soviet proxies could supply arms to rebel movements throughout the Americas.
-They found little support in the US and Canada, neither of which had the same colonial hangovers as Latin America.
+They found little support in the United States and Canada, neither of which had the same colonial hangovers as Latin America.
 But they certainly found friends in Colombia, where landless peasants, long shut out of Colombian society, took Soviet arms in the 1960s.

 For the Cold War, the civil war in Colombia was just another proxy war.
-The Soviets always put it in the “nice to have” category; the US viewed it as a must-have.
+The Soviets always put it in the “nice to have” category; the United States viewed it as a must-have.
 While Soviet power was concentrated on keeping Eastern Europe under control, America felt it had to stop the spread of communism in the Americas.
 Bogotá enjoyed full American support to crush the FARC.

 The FARC responded by retreating to the vast, lawless Amazon and to the underground of major Colombian cities.
 To survive, the FARC took advantage of the cocaine trade, which morphed it from an idealistic guerrilla force fighting for Soviet-style land redistribution to an ideologically bankrupt drug army.
 It became the model now honed by many Mexican cartels: ruthless, selfish and brutal.